imanlab/iml_dl_tutorial/resources/where-to-start.md

 These steps should be followed in order: it does not make any sense to go in the specifics of Keras if you don't know what a neural network is or without having grasped the basics of Python.

 This does not mean that you should necessarily start from the beginning or dedicate the same amount of time to each step.
 You might already be familiar with Python or you might already have an intuitive knowledge about the basics of DL.
 What you have to do is follow these steps and spend some time learning what you don't know yet.
-Note that step 2 and 3 in particular cannot be easily separated: you should definitely start with a general view of the most common concepts withuot looking at practical implementation and codes, but from a  certain point on the practical part becomes crucial and from that point onwards the two will go hand in hand.
+Note that step 2 and 3 in particular cannot be easily separated: you should definitely start with a general view of the most common concepts without looking at practical implementation and codes, but from a  certain point on the practical part becomes crucial and from that point onwards the two will go hand in hand.
 You will always find new concepts to learn.

 ## Prerequisites